Route 66 Association: Kansas Historic Route 66 Association

 The Kansas Historic Route 66 Association, founded in 1990, is dedicated to promoting, protecting, and preserving the 13.2 mile stretch of U.S. Route 66 in Kansas.

 Route 66 Association of Missouri

 The Route 66 Association of Missouri was organized in 1989 (a 501(c)(3) non-profit corporation since January 13, 1990) is dedicated to the U.S. Route 66 in Missouri.
 The association publishes the quarterly newsletter, Show Me Route 66, which describes various projects associated with Route 66.

 Route 66 Association of Illinois

-The Route 66 Association of Illinois is dedicated to U.S. Route 66 in Illinois.
-Initiated in March 1989, it was incorporated in October 1989 in Dwight, Illinois, and currently has Pontiac, Illinois, where the Route 66 Association Hall of Fame and Museum is located, as its home base.
-The association publishes a quarterly magazine, The 66 News.
+The Route 66 Association of Illinois, a 501(c)(3) non-profit corporation, is dedicated to U.S. Route 66 in Illinois.
+Initiated in March 1989, it was incorporated in October 1989 in Dwight, Illinois, and currently has Pontiac, Illinois, where the free Route 66 Association Hall of Fame and Museum is located, as its home base.
+The association publishes a quarterly magazine for its members, The 66 News, which is available in both print and digital formats and has been published since before official incorporation in 1989.
+The association meets quarterly at various locations along the Route, with annual elections held every October.

+The association holds an annual Motor Tour, alternating directions every year, typically during the second weekend of June.
+In the past, these tours have included crossings of the iconic Old Chain of Rocks Bridge.
+The Motor Tour includes a banquet honoring its Hall of Fame members.